GrantZheng/neomonolith-with-UCDD/README.md

 - goods service: it implements the goods logic, such as managing goods meta data.
 - message_channel service: it implements the message channel logic, ensuring reliable message delivery.

+### About the communication between services
+The communication between services must be completed through the interface.It is a very critical point for building a monolith that is easy to split.

 ## Usage
 ```bash
 git clone https://github.com/GrantZheng/monolith_demo.git